acdh-oeaw/template-app-nuxt/readme.md

   secrets need to be prefixed with `K8S_SECRET_` to be automatically copied to the runtime environment. in case you need secrets in the docker build context, you can [mount a secret in the Dockerfile](https://docs.docker.com/build/building/secrets/).
-- the `NUXT_PUBLIC_BOTS` variable defaults to "disabled", which signals to web crawlers that the website should not be indexed. when deploying to a production domain (i.e. a domain not ending in "acdh-dev.oeaw.ac.at") this should be set to "enabled".
+- the `NUXT_PUBLIC_APP_BOTS` variable defaults to "disabled", which signals to web crawlers that the website should not be indexed. when deploying to a production domain (i.e. a domain not ending in "acdh-dev.oeaw.ac.at") this should be set to "enabled".
 - to enable runtime override of public `runtimeConfig` build values through runtime env vars note